Fitzroy River (Queensland): History

 The city of Rockhampton is situated on the river, some 40 km from the coast.
 During the 19th and early 20th centuries, the city was a major port, however rocky bars in the river prevented the Fitzroy from being used for navigation any further inland.
 As ships became larger, the lower reaches became less viable for commercial traffic, and today only pleasure craft and small commercial fishing boats use the river.
 Wharves which once lined the town reach at Rockhampton have now almost all disintegrated or been removed.
 Port Alma, in the Fitzroy River delta is now the nearest port to Rockhampton.
 Predominant industries in the catchment are coal mining, grazing and cotton.

 Glenmore Homestead was built at a property on the northern bank of the river 7 km northwest of Rockhampton.
 It was originally settled in 1858, is listed on the Queensland Heritage Register and operates as a tourist attraction today.

 The Fitzroy River in Rockhampton is often utilised for recreation.
 The Rockhampton Ski Gardens on the Fitzroy River just upstream from the Fitzroy River Barrage is used by sporting groups such as the local water skiing, dragon boat and rowing clubs.
 In 2018, a $36 million revitalisation of the Fitzroy riverbank in Rockhampton City was officially opened.
 Rockhampton's annual Rocky River Run is also held along the Fitzroy River.
 The annual fishing competition, the Barra Bounty is another event held on the Fitzroy River in Rockhampton.
 The city celebrates the Fitzroy River each year at the river's own annual festival, the Rockhampton River Festival.

 In 2018, the Fitzroy River in Rockhampton was incorporated into the Queen's Baton Relay prior to the 2018 Commonwealth Games.
 After running his leg of the relay, batonbearer Mark Knowles handed the Queen's Baton to fellow batonbearer Craig McCormack who was then rowed across the river on a dragon boat as part of the relay.

-The Fitzroy river will host the rowing and canoeing events at the 2032 Olympic and Paralympic Games.
+Rowing and canoeing events during the 2032 Olympic and Paralympic Games will be held on the Fitzroy River.